LcodeM/battle-ships/README.md

 - Add functionality to show the number of remaining battleships before/after each turn.
 - Add formatting of 'X' marker for hits as red.
 - Add functionality to to quit the game during play.
+- Add functionality for user to choose difficulty, introduce increase number of turns, fewer cpu ships to hit for EASY.
+Fewer turns, more ships for HARD, for example.

 ## Flowchart